metcalsr28/menherafflesia-FA-EN-Patch/README.md

 <h1>Menherafflesia: Flowering Abyss English Patch</h1>

-This is a repository for the an English conversion patch for the game Menherafflesia.
+This is a repository for the English conversion patch for the game Menherafflesia.

 <h2>Notable Changes:</h2>